clquezada/tRophicPosition/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs in local and remote installs.
-NOTE: package was archived on CRAN as check problems were not corrected in time.
+* NOTE: package was archived on CRAN as check problems were not corrected in time.

+* checking Rd cross-references ...
+NOTE
+Package unavailable to check Rd xrefs: ‘SIBER’

 ## Downstream dependencies
 No ERRORs or WARNINGs found with devtools::revdep_check()